-We are pleased to offer today a tiny parcel of his 2016 Pinot Noir, at a special new arrival offer from today until end of next Wed, 17th Jun.
-Only 12 bottles are available so be quick to let us know if you want a bottle or two! -
+We are pleased to offer his 2016 Pinot Noir again, at a special price of HK$1,175 per bottle from now until next Mon, 12th April 2021.
+Only 10 bottles are available so be quick to let us know if you want a bottle or two! -

 Very pale garnet.
 Bright and floral strawberry and raspberry.
 Subtle cinnamon oak.
 Integrated and attractive.
 Some flint mineral, delicate strawberry, crisp acidity and floral tones.
 Quite firm tannins need a couple of years.
 Long and elegant.